sav-che/TL-2/Authors/Barton, Benjamin Smith {std. Barton} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 348](https://www.biodiversitylibrary.org/item/103858#page/360/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 348](https://www.biodiversitylibrary.org/page/33265075) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Barton, Benjamin Smith {std.
 Barton}|first entry]] for this author

 ### Author

 \* Barton, Benjamin Smith (1766-1815), American botanist, zoologist, ethnographer and physician, educated by his older brother, William and at a school in York, Pennsylvania, studied medicine at the University of Edinburgh 1786-1787 and id. of Göttingen 1787-1788, professor of natural history and botany in the College of Philadelphia (later University of Pennsylvania), professor of materia medica 1795, curator at the American Philosophical Society 1790-1800, vice-president ib.
-1802-1815. (*Barton*).
+1802-1815.
+**Abbreviated name**: *Barton*

 #### Herbarium and types